jpiechowka/ferrous-beats/README.md

 * Music identification using `AcoustID` and `MusicBrainz`.
 No need to rename or edit tags of your files manually.
 * Extensive labeling support for your files.
 * Conversion of files using `ffmpeg`.
+* DNS over HTTPS using Cloudflare for some added privacy
 * TODO

 ## License